 Chris has chosen to specialise in Planning and Environment law, which aligns with his interests in property development.
 (Did I mention he is followed by some 32,000 people online?).

 Greek City Times sat down with him to get the inside scoop.

 Where is your family from in Greece?

-My paternal grandmother is from Titani and paternal grandfather is from Nemea which is in the mountains near Corinth.
-My maternal grandmother is from Patra and my maternal grandfather is from the Island of Samos, which is where the Greek philosopher and mathematician Pythagoras was born.
+My paternal grandmother is from Titani, and my paternal grandfather is from Nemea, which is in the mountains near Corinth.
+My maternal grandmother is from Patra, and my maternal grandfather is from the Island of Samos, where the Greek philosopher and mathematician Pythagoras was born.

 Both sets of grandparents arrived in and around 1957.
 They came by plane, not boat, a fact of which they like to remind me.
 They were all very active in the Greek community from early on.
-Both of my grandfathers had some involvement in starting the Greek Orthodox Church in Kogarah where I eventually did Greek School.
+Both of my grandfathers had some involvement in starting the Greek Orthodox Church in Kogarah, where I eventually attended Greek School.